BWICS/GHC2019/README.md

 1. Nell Fusco *[applied but has not heard back yet;  double major in CS and Gov; took 1101, 2101, algorithms and systems;  next fall: did not get into classes, hopes for AI or compGeom ]*

+1. Anam Shah *[applied but has not heard  back yet; double major in CS  and asian studies; took: 2101, algorithms, systems; next fall: AI and xxx]*

 #### SOPHOMORES  CS minors (class of '21)